 13.1 Headteacher Temporary Payment

-The [Name of Committee/Panel/Group of Governors/Trustees] may determine that payments are made to a headteacher for clearly temporary responsibilities or duties which are in addition to the post for which their salary has been determined.
-The [Name of Committee/Panel/Group of Governors/Trustees] will not have taken these responsibilities into account when determining the Headteacher’s pay range.
+Cambois Primary School may determine that payments are made to a headteacher for clearly temporary responsibilities or duties which are in addition to the post for which their salary has been determined.
+Cambois Primary School will not have taken these responsibilities into account when determining the Headteacher’s pay range.

 The total sum of the Headteacher temporary payments will not normally exceed 25% of the Headteacher’s annual salary and the total sum of salary and other payments made to a Headteacher will not exceed 25% above the maximum of the Headteacher Group.
 (These limits exclude payments in respect of Headteacher residential duties and housing or relocation expenses.)

-In exceptional circumstances, the [Name of Committee/Panel/Group of Governors/Trustees] may seek the approval of the [Governing Body/Board of Trustees] to award payments over these limits.
-Where approval is sought, the [Governing Body/Board of Trustees] must seek appropriate external independent advice before producing a business case for approval.
+In exceptional circumstances, Cambois Primary School may seek the approval of the Governing Body to award payments over these limits.
+Where approval is sought, the Governing Body must seek appropriate external independent advice before producing a business case for approval.
 The business case should include the justification for exceeding the limit(s), a clear audit trail of the advice received, the decisions made and the rationale behind these.

 13.2 Teaching and Learning Payments

-[Option 1: The [Name of Committee/Panel/Group of Governors/Trustees] does not award TLR payments to any teachers at this time.
-However, this will be reviewed at the time when the needs of the [school/academy/federation/trust] are re-considered.]

-[Option 2: The [Name of Committee/Panel/Group of Governors/Trustees] awards a TLR payment(s) to a teacher(s), in line with the STPCD, ie:
+Cambois Primary School awards a TLR payment(s) to a teacher(s), in line with the STPCD, ie:

 for undertaking a significant, sustained additional responsibility, and